ress059/ecu/doc/timer_h/index.rst

    acts the same.
 If timers with periods between 251-255 are armed at this point (current = 5), they would be inserted into :ecudoxygen:`ecu_tlist::wraparounds`.

 #.
-The remaining timers in the updated :ecudoxygen:`ecu_tlist::timers` list are serviced like normal.
+After the swap, the remaining timers in the updated :ecudoxygen:`ecu_tlist::timers`
-   :ecudoxygen:`ecu_tlist::current` is 5, so only t2 expires.
+   list are serviced like normal. :ecudoxygen:`ecu_tlist::current` is 5, so only t2 expires.

 #.
-List iteration has reached a non-expired timer (t2) so function immediately exits.
+List iteration reaches a non-expired timer (t2) so function immediately exits.

 The examples above show why the :ecudoxygen:`ecu_tlist` object is required to arm an :ecudoxygen:`ecu_timer`.
 The application can create wrappers that allow the list